HubTurbo/addressbook/docs/Updater.md

 Updater has the main responsibility of updating the application to a newer version.
 In doing so, it does several things:

-- updates the application and the components it depends on, i.e. the libraries JAR that it uses
+- updates, in the background, the application and the components it depends on, i.e. the libraries JAR that it uses
 - maintains backups of the application so that user can use the application even if an update fails
-- maintains dependencies of current version and backup versions and clean up dependencies no longer used
+- maintains dependencies of kept versions and clean up dependencies no longer used

 ## How Updater updates the application
 Updater runs when the application starts.
 It will work as per the diagram below.